 A rate that calculates a borrower's total monthly debt, including housing and other debt obligations, as a percentage of gross monthly income.
 Frequently used by lenders to qualify borrowers for a mortgage.
 Also called a back-end ratio.

-Although mortgage programs vary, many lenders will not approve a loan if your debt-to-income ration exceeds 45%, it may be possible to qualify if there are other favorable factors.
+income ration exceeds 45%, it may be possible to qualify if there are other favorable factors.